pcelman/pcelman/README.md

-My name is **Paula Celman** I work as a ✨Front End developer ✨ with a background in industrial design and an MFA.
+My name is Paula Celman.
+I’m a front end developer with a background in industrial design and a master degree in fine arts.
 I am articulate and can express myself with confidence both in english and in spanish.
-I also enjoy being part of a team.
-I´m collaborative, dedicated, proactive and positive.
+I also enjoy working in a team, collaborate and bring value.
+I´m dedicated, proactive and positive.
 TECH SKILLS: Javascript (ES6),  ReactJS, Redux, HTML, CSS, Tailwind CSS, Figma, Node.js, Express, Sequelize, Git and Scrum.
 My hobby is dancing Zumba.
+Dancing brings me joy and helps me maintain my positive attitude.

 <h3 align="left">Languages and Tools:</h3>